Be Smoke Free

 For local adult health advice and support to quit smoking and be smoke free call 020 8885 9095 or visit the One You Haringey website (external link).

-- To find out more about being smoke free visit the national One You website
+- To find out more about being smoke free visit the national One You website (external link)

 We spoke to ex-smoker Dudu Dervish, aged 70, from Tottenham about her experience of quitting smoking.

 Before she gave up smoking, Dudu smoked 20 cigarettes a day for 40 years.
 It was a terrible habit she was desperate to get rid of.
 Smoking constantly for so many years had a terrible effect on Dudu’s health.
 She could never get a decent night’s sleep because she always woke up in the middle of the night with a choking cough.